 Note: The route was not launched on 15 May 2017 as disclosed by Tabriz Municipality’s mayor.
-Aviation Iran will update this article accordingly.
+Instead, the route was launched on 14 July 2017.

 Qeshm Air plans to enter the European market by starting flights to Germany.
 The airline had earlier announced its intention to launch flights from Iran to Hamburg, Stockholm, Cologne, Amsterdam, Paris and Brussels, just a few weeks after becoming an authorised Third Country Operator (TCO) by the European Union’s EASA.
 The TCO licence, obtained in November 2016, allows Qeshm Air to operate services to EASA’s 32 member states.